-One of the most debated but rarely explained topics in the BDSM community is consensual non-consent, or CNC.
+One of the most debated but rarely explained topics in the BDSM community is consensual non-consent.
 The real definition of this type of D/s relationship is one of deep trust, not abuse.
-And even though the sex fantasy of rape play is pretty common, this kink is still a taboo topic.
-What is the real meaning of consensual non-consent?
-And do you still need a contract or agreement?
-Let’s look closer at CNC, plus I have some stimulating ideas and examples to get you started.
+And even though the CNC sex fantasy is pretty common, CNC kink/CNC fetish are still a taboo topic.
+Let’s look more closely, including stimulating ideas and examples to get you started with CNC BDSM.

-Before we begin discussing everything you need to know about CNC, we need to first understand how it differs from rape play.
+Before we begin discussing everything you need to know about the CNC fetish, we need to first understand how it differs from rape play.
 Even though the two are very similar, rape fantasy or play rape, usually just refers to the sexual act, whereas consensual non-consent can encompass all aspects of a D/s relationship.

 Some people use the terms interchangeably, and even rape play is a fantasy for many “vanilla” people.
 Feel free to use whichever term you’re comfortable with, but always make sure everything is safe, sane, and consensual.

-The definition for consensual non-consent is a mutual agreement where the Dom is able to act as if the sub has waived all consent.
+The CNC meaning refers to a mutual agreement where the Dom is able to act as if the sub has waived all consent.
 Complete consent is given beforehand, with the understanding of it being a permanent arrangement under most circumstances.

 The bottom line is that this is something the sub has willingly said they wanted.
 The “non-consensual” part also means that sometimes the Dom may have to make the sub obey if they refuse.